SalomePlatform/adao/doc/en/ref_algorithm_NonLinearLeastSquares.rst

     Example : ``omb = ADD.get("OMB")[-1]``

+  SimulatedObservationAtCurrentState
+    *List of vectors*.
+Each element is an observed vector at the current state, that is, in the observation space.

+    Example : ``Ys = ADD.get("SimulatedObservationAtCurrentState")[-1]``

   SimulatedObservationAtOptimum
     *List of vectors*.
 Each element is a vector of observation simulated from the analysis or optimal state :math:`\mathbf{x}^a`.